namhai923/namhai923.github.io/README.md

 processor?
     > You can read this [Markdown overview](https://www.markdownguide.org/getting-started) to know more about the reason why it is better than a word processor.
 - Why is my resume not showing up?
     > Maybe you didn't follow all the steps correctly, the mistake that users often encounter is forgetting to rename resume to `index.md`.
-My advice is that you should go through all the steps one more time to make sure that you didn't make any mistake."# namhai923.github.io"
+My advice is that you should go through all the steps one more time to make sure that you didn't make any mistake.